Hannah Cockroft eyes more wheelchair racing titles and world records in Tokyo

 “When it goes right, it feels like flying,” said the five-time Paralympic champion.

 Whenever the 29-year-old races, history is made.
-She broke three wheelchair racing world records in a day in May, meaning she holds all five from 100metres up to 1500m.
+She broke three wheelchair racing world records in a day in May, meaning she holds all five from 100m up to 1500m.

 Cockroft’s wheels had barely touched Tokyo tarmac before she was breaking new ground in training, suggesting her own T34 records are under threat over 100m and 800m.